 If you would like to know more about sustainable farming, Compassion in World Farming campaigns for farming systems with the highest animal welfare and the least impact on wildlife and the environment.

-Twitter is a valuable resource for connecting with like-minded people and organisations, as well as following sustainable living news.
+If you aren’t familiar with Twitter, it’s a great platform for connecting with like-minded people and organisations, as well as following news on sustainable living.

 Image credit: Pixabay